erbalo/go-training/chapter3/README.md

 ### Slices

-A slice is a abstraction over an array.
+A slice is an abstraction over an array.
 It actually uses arrays as an underlying structure, but it allows for growth and or returning a sub-array.

 We can declare them as follows: